HackYourFutureBelgium/home/curriculum/precourse.md

 #### GitHub Account

-:warning: Create a username that resembles your real name!! :warning:
+:warning: Create a username that resembles your real name! :warning:

 :egg: [Create an account on GitHub](https://github.com/join)